trisberg/springone-2015/batch-spark/README.md

-boot-ingest
+batch-spark
 ===========

-Spring Boot app for HDFS ingestion
+Spring Boot app for running Spark on YARN batch tasklet

 ### Build with: